Robert Jones (Michigan politician)

 Robert B. Jones (April 22, 1944 – October 17, 2010) was an American politician from the state of Michigan.
 He served four consecutive terms as the Mayor of Kalamazoo from 1997 to 2005.
 A Democrat, he was elected to the Michigan State House of Representatives in 2006 and 2008, representing the 60th District in Kalamazoo County, which includes the City of Kalamazoo, Cooper Township and part of Kalamazoo Township.
-He was the Democratic nominee for the Michigan Senate's 20th district in the November 2, 2010 election, until his death just 16 days before.
+He was the Democratic nominee for the Michigan Senate's 20th district in the November 2, 2010 election until his death 16 days before.

 Early life

 Jones was born in Jeffersonville, Georgia on April 22, 1944.
 He attended public schools in Brooklyn and graduated from John Jay High School in 1962.
 In 1966 he earned a Bachelor of Science degree in chemistry from Fort Valley State University in Georgia.
 A Master's Degree in chemistry was earned in 1971 at Clark Atlanta University.
 At the time of his death, he was working on a Master of Business Administration degree at Western Michigan University.

 For 28 years, he worked as a research chemist and a "fine chemicals" supervisor at The Upjohn Company in Kalamazoo, Michigan.